Battle of Fancheng: Stalemate

-Guan Yu further ordered reinforcements from Jiangling and Gong'an to lay siege to the now flooded Fancheng.
+Guan Yu further ordered reinforcements from Jiangling and Gong'an to lay siege on Fancheng.
 With only several thousand troops left, Cao Ren was also plagued by low food supplies, so he considered abandoning Fancheng.
 Someone also urged him to escape while there was still time, since Guan Yu's forces had not completely surrounded Fancheng yet.
 Man Chong, the Administrator of Runan, disagreed and said, "The floodwaters may be flowing very fast, but the flood might not last long.
 Guan Yu had already sent a detachment of troops from his army to station at Jia County (郟縣).
 There is already much panic and fear among the people living in the lands south of Xu County.
 Guan Yu doesn't dare to advance further because he's worried that his base (in southern Jing Province) will come under attack.
 If we abandon Fancheng and leave, we'll end up losing all the territories south of the river.
 Sir, you should continue to hold up here."
 Cao Ren agreed with him.
 Man Chong drowned his horse and pledged to stay with the soldiers in Fancheng to the end.
 Cao Ren also strengthened Fancheng's defences, increasing the number of his troops to over 10,000 by drafting every available man in the city and going around the city rallying his soldiers.

 As Xu Huang was ordered to reinforce Cao Ren, Cao Cao sent two officers, Xu Shang (徐商) and Lü Jian (呂建) to lead additional reinforcements to join Xu Huang, ordering the latter not to attack until all of the reinforcement sent to him had arrived.
 To wait for further reinforcements, Xu Huang pushed toward Yangling (陽陵), located to the north of Fancheng.
 As the majority of Cao Cao's force under Xu Huang's command consisted of new recruits, Xu faithfully carried out Cao Cao's order to restrain from attacking.
 Guan Yu was well aware of Xu Huang's situation, but due to confidence from the earlier victory had ignored Xu Huang's threat and divided his forces, sending another army to Xiangyang, believing that Fancheng would fall into his control.
 However, Guan Yu was unsuccessful in breaking through the city's defence.

 Xu Huang afterwards seized the opportunity opened by Guan Yu dividing his forces, as Guan Yu's vanguard situated around three miles to the north of Fancheng, leaving a gap between it and the main army.
 Xu Huang pretended to dig a long trench, giving the false impression of cutting off Guan Yu's vanguard, which fell for the trick and retreated.
 Xu Huang's army therefore took the abandoned stronghold at Yan (偃) and pressed further toward Guan Yu's main army.
 By this time, 10,000 battle-hardened veterans led by Yin Shu (殷署) and Zhu Gai (朱蓋) had joined Xu Huang, emboldening Xu Huang's army enough to pose a threat to Guan Yu.